 Two distinct approaches to region have been noted to date in fair share reports: the use of a large metropolitan region, consisting of 8, 9 or 13 counties, and the use of smaller "commutershed" regions which relate to a specific municipality.
 The use of these two types of regions is supported in different sections of the opinion.
 For example, Oakwood v.
-Madison indicated that a region should be "that general area whichconstitutes, more or less, the housing market of which subject municipality is a part, and from which the prospective population of the municipality would be drawn, in the absence of exclusionary zoning."
+Madison indicated that a region should be "that general area which constitutes, more or less, the housing market of which subject municipality is a part, and from which the prospective population of municipality would be drawn, in the absence exclusionary zoning.
 92 NJ 158 at 256

 The court further states in Mt.
 Laurel II that Justice Pashman's opinion, in Mt.
-Laurel I, should be considered in determining a definition for region: 92 NJ 158 at 256 court's opinion between the housing market and commuting patterns.
-On the other hand, however, the court made it clear that the region which is defined must include both areas of significant need and area of sufficient resources to meet that need.
+Laurel I, should be considered in determining a definition for region: 92 NJ 158 at 256

-- -- the area included in the interdependent residential housing market; - -- the area encompassed by significant patterns of commutation; - -- the areas served by major public services and facilities; and, - -- the area in which the housing problem can be solved.
+- -- the area included in the interdependent residential housing market; - -- the area encompassed by significant patterns of commutation; - -- the areas served by major public services and facilities; and,